2. If Your Body’s Alignment is a Problem, How Will You Know?

 Imbalances stemming from misalignment are accelerated by age and activity level.
 In the same way that more repetition and heavier loads in the gym make you stronger, more work done with poor alignment strengthens and reinforces the misalignment.

 Every year spent living with poor alignment and every exercise done while out alignment has the potential to compound upon itself.
-Poor movement patterns become deeply ingrained and muscle imbalances grow more significant with time.
+Misaligned movements become deeply ingrained and muscle imbalances grow more pronounced with time.

 In addition to age and activity level, the extent of misalignment and a person’s perception probably make a difference.
 Pain and physical discomfort are famously complex topics and vary from one person to the next.